-The Galaxy A50 is currently only available in the U.S. through Verizon and Sprint, and costs $349 if you choose to pay for the phone upfront.
-Those who spring for an installment plan can save some cash right now, as Verizon is running a promotion in which you can get the device for $10 per month over 24 months, for a total of $240.
+Those who would rather go through their carrier and opt for an installment plan can also save some cash, as Verizon is running a promotion in which you can get the device for $10 per month over 24 months, for a total of $240.
 U.S. Cellular plans to charge $11.66 per month when you buy the Galaxy A50 on that carrier's 30-month installment plans.

 The A50 can be had only in black, with 64 GB of onboard storage and 4 GB of RAM.
 (Samsung sells alternate configurations of the phone in other markets, but this is all American buyers get.)
 However, there is a microSD slot that accepts cards up to 512 GB in size, allowing you to greatly expand that built-in space for apps, photos and music if you so choose.

 The A50 isn't the only cheap Galaxy you'll see this summer — in the coming months, we'll get the $249/£169 Galaxy A20 and the $179/£139 Galaxy A10e as well, on a swath of carriers beyond Verizon and Sprint, including AT&T, T-Mobile, U.S. Cellular and Xfinity Mobile from Comcast.